Stobhillgate First School

 There is coverage in the curriculum of equalities issues, particularly with regard to tackling prejudice and promoting community cohesion and mutual understanding.

-There are activities across the curriculum to promote pupils’ spiritual, moral, social and cultural development and the help them to embody values and develop character traits.
+There are activities across the curriculum to promote pupils’ spiritual, moral, social and cultural development to help them to embody values and develop character traits.
 We promote the school values of: hope, self-belief, confidence and trust.

 Consultation and involvement